Crafter-Y/SkriptLang-Compiler/README.md

 # SkriptLang-Compiler
-This project aims to Compile the "code" files designed for the Minecraft Plugin [Skript](https://github.com/SkriptLang/Skript) into a Java Paper Plugin.
+This project aims to compile the "code" files designed for the Minecraft Plugin [Skript](https://github.com/SkriptLang/Skript) into a Java Paper Plugin.
+I know that I will never completely implement the Skript specifications und I also know that I will definitely overengineer some parts of my application.
+It's fine, this is just a side Project, that I can get distracted with.

 ## Goals